MLB playoffs 2023: Kershaw flops, Rangers, Astros and Phillies open Division Series with wins

-Texas, Houston and Philadelphia are off to fast starts in their best-of-five Division Series.
+Texas, Houston, Philadelphia and Arizona are off to fast starts in their best-of-five Division Series.

 Justin Verlander pitched six shutout innings, Yordan Alvarez homered twice and the defending World Series champion Astros held on for a 6-4 win over the Minnesota Twins in their ALDS opener Saturday.